MalloyDelacroix/ZenNativeIconEngine/README.md

 # ZenNativeIconEngine
-A utility intended for javafx projects to get native file system icons for supplied file paths.
-The icon engine can return a native icon as a JavaFX Image, a byte array, or a BufferedImage.
-All that is needed is a path to an existing file or directory.
+An easy to use package to get native file system icons for supplied file paths.
+The icon engine can return an icon as a ready to use JavaFX image object, a byte array, or a BufferedImage object.

-The icons returned from the icon engine are large (256x256 - the max available on windows), good quality, and complete icons.
-Icons also work for high dpi displays.
+The icons returned from the icon engine are large (256x256 - the max available on windows), good quality, and complete icons that also work well on high dpi displays.

 ## Using Zen Native Icon Engine
-To use the icon engine, package the project into a jar file (or grab a prebuilt jar file from the release section) and add it to your projects class path.

-Below is a usage example:
+Setup and use are as simple as adding the jar to your classpath, and giving the engine an existing file path.

 ```java

 import core.IconEngine;
 import javafx.fxml.FXML;
 import javafx.scene.image.Image;